ITR Filing Deadline Missed? Last chance to claim your tax refund.

 Q- How do I file tax on online poker winnings in India?

-Taxes on Poker Winnings will be taxable at 30% the highest tax bracket.
+Taxes on poker winnings will be taxable at 30% of the highest tax bracket.

 Q- Can income tax deducted from lottery winnings be claimed as a refund?

-The income tax deducted on lottery winnings cannot be claimed as a refund as it is the straight income tax deducted from the winnings of the assessee.
+The income tax deducted on lottery winnings cannot be claimed as a refund as it is the straight income tax deducted from the assessee’s winning.

 Q- Do we need to pay any kind of tax if we conduct talent hunt competitions?